apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/alert/telegram.md

 # Telegram

 If you need `Telegram` to alert, create an alert instance in the alert instance management, and choose the `Telegram` plugin.
-The `Telegram` example configuration is as follows:
+The following shows the `Telegram` configuration example:

 ![telegram-plugin](/img/alert/telegram-plugin.png)